awcastleton/MLP_FinalProject/README.md

 ### View live app here
 https://mlp-pup.herokuapp.com/

+### Description
+This app provides a user interface that recommends a dog breed based on the user's input to questions and displays the top 10 recommendations.

 ### Dates
 * Thursday, Nov.
 16th: MVP and Big Picture Due
 * Thursday, Nov.
 30th: MVP check-in (no grade)